-$$ROR = \sum{l \in L, |t \le r(l) < 1} \left( \frac{1 - t}{1 - r(l)} - 1 \right)$$ (6)
+$$ROR = \sum{l \in L \mid t \le r(l) < 1} \left(\frac{1 - t}{1 - r(l)} - 1 \right)$$ (10)

 Path diversity can be required in off-line large file downloads aiming at avoiding the idle times of the last kilometer bottleneck occurring due to arbitrary failures elsewhere, within the lossy Internet.
-Thanks to the sender's adaptive transmission rate and to multi-path routing, one may feed the last kilometer bottleneck link constantly at its maximal bandwidth (see [14] and [15] for video streaming from multiple servers).
-In this case also the choice of the multi-path routing pattern can be rated by equation (6).
-Note that according to equations (4) and (6) the ROR coefficient of a routing pattern depends also on the static tolerance t of the streaming media to weak failures.
+Thanks to multipath routing, the sender with an adaptive transmission rate can feed the last kilometer bottleneck link constantly at its maximal bandwidth (see [Nguyen02] and [Byers99] for video streaming from multiple servers).
+In this case also, the choice of the multi-path routing pattern can be rated by equation (10).
+Note that according to equations (8) and (10) the ROR coefficient of a routing pattern depends also on the static tolerance t of the streaming media to weak failures.